rolemadelen/blog-v1/posts/blog/en-iterate-over-characters-ruby.md

 Imagine you have a string `hello world` and you want to count number vowels in the string.

 # Using indexes

-We can iterate over characters using the index and check if a character is a vowel:
+We can iterate characters using the index and check if it's a vowel:

 ```rb
 str = "hello world"
 vowels = 0